spatie/laravel-stubs/README.md

 We highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
 You'll find our address on [our contact page](https://spatie.be/about-us).
 We publish all received postcards on [our virtual postcard wall](https://spatie.be/open-source/postcards).

+## Exploring laravel-stubs

+In this [video on YouTube](https://www.youtube.com/watch?v=I-y-VSOL93I), Povilas Korop explores our package.

 ## Installation

 You can install the package via composer: